1cool/w/README.md

   new         new command for exit init project.

 Flags:
-  -h, --help   help for w
+  -h, --help   help for wo

-Use "w [command] --help" for more information about a command.
+Use "wo [command] --help" for more information about a command.

 ```

 ### About the Project

-`W` is a cli tool for golang backend api with ent.
+`WO` is a cli tool for golang backend api with ent.

 ### Dependencies
 - [entgo](https://github.com/ent/ent)